Internal Tools · Peterborough

 Exactly what you get

 A tool your supervisors run instead of your owner.
 Scheduling that handles the summer triple-up with swaps and call-ins.
 Real-time dock and rental availability on every phone.
 Onboarding that turns a new summer student into a working hire without a group-text orientation.
 Role-based access so the right people see the right things.
-It connects to your booking software so availability is never double-sold, feeds hours into your HR software and accounting software, and surfaces utilization in your business intelligence dashboards so you can see which assets actually earn during the 16-week window.
+It connects to your booking software so availability is never double-sold, feeds hours into your HR (Human Resources) software and accounting software, and surfaces utilization in your business intelligence (BI) dashboards so you can see which assets actually earn during the 16-week window.

 How to choose a developer in Peterborough